WindyLab/LLM-RL-Papers/README.md

 ![Refer to caption](https://arxiv.org/html/2404.08570v1/extracted/5533134/figs/Architecture.jpg)

 A architecture diagram mapping out the various components of CRITICAL.
 The framework first sets up an environment configuration based on typical real-world traffic from the highD dataset.
-These configurations are then leveraged to generate HighwayEnv scenarios.
+These configurations are then leveraged to generate Highway Env scenarios.
 At the end of each episode, the authors collect data including failure reports, risk metrics, and rewards, repeating this process multiple times to gather a collection of configuration files with associated scenario risk assessments.
 To enhance RL training, the authors analyze a distribution of configurations based on risk metrics, identifying those conducive to critical scenarios.
 The authors then either directly use these configurations for new scenarios or prompt an LLM to generate critical scenarios.

 ***